Multitype $\Lambda$-coalescents: Examples and non-examples of -coalescents

 The (non-negative) solutions to this equation may be thought of as giving the size of a $d$-type population, and upon making sense of taking a sample from this population at some time, its coalescent process evolves according to the following rules when the population size is $x = (x_1,\ldots,x_d)$: \begin{itemize} \item Any pair of blocks of type $i$ are merging to form a single block of type $i$ at rate $2 \beta_i / x_i$. \item A block of type $j$ is turning to type $i$ at rate $ \kappa_{j \to i} x_j/x_i$. \end{itemize}

-That is, pairwise mergers within type $i$ occur at a rate inversely proportional to the type $i$ population size at that moment, and changes of colour of individual blocks depend on the ratio of the relevant population size.
-In fact, this connection between the multitype Kingman coalescent and the $d$-dimensional Feller diffusion was first noted in the single type case by Donnelly and Kurtz \cite{donnelly1999particle}.
+That is, pairwise mergers within type $i$ occur at a rate inversely proportional to the type $i$ population size at that moment, and changes of colour of individual blocks depend on the ratio of the relevant population sizes.
+In fact, this connection between the multitype Kingman coalescent and the $d$-dimensional Feller diffusion was first noted in the single-type case by Donnelly and Kurtz \cite{donnelly1999particle}.